 Yes, the provider/partner account can be deactivated.
 BHT has the ability to manage this process in the FE Portal.
 It is recommended that ACHs deactivate non-participating providers from the FE Portal prior to funds distribution by the ACH.

-How should the source of the payments be classified; state, federal, or private donations?
+Should the source of the payments be classified as state, federal, or private donations?

 Who is considered the payer on the 1099 form?